Shared Anchor Load Resolution & Capacity Verification

 Engineering Interpretation

-The anchor must be checked against simultaneous load conditions, not independent maxima.
+The anchor must be checked against simultaneous load conditions, not independent maxima, to avoid artificially conservative load combinations that may lead to unnecessary pile overdesign.

 The transformation from mudline loads to padeye loads on sandy soils depends on: